WHMCS/developer-docs/provisioning-modules/custom-functions.md

 }
 ```

-The above allows a clients to run the “reboot” function, and admins “reboot” and “shutdown”.

-The key value of the array is what displays to admins/clients on the button or menu options for the commands.
+The key value of the array is what displays to admins and clients on the button or menu options for the commands.
-And the value is the custom function name excluding the **modulename_** prefix.
+The value is the custom function name without the `modulename_` prefix.

 A description of how to provide a button or way to invoke a custom function is in the Client Area Output section: